 6 reasons why distributed teams are the future of work

-“If you’re not familiar with the idea of ‘distributed teams’ yet, you will be soon,” says Michael Hershfield bluntly.
+“If you’re not familiar with the idea of ‘distributed teams’ – or virtual teams – yet, you will be soon,” says Michael Hershfield bluntly.
 The vice president of product and commercialization at WeWork points out that distributed teams—composed of employees who work remotely, rather than at a centralized, physical headquarters—are on the rise, especially among small- and medium-sized businesses, between 11 to 999 employees.

 The move to partially and fully distributed teams is driven by the growing competition to attract and retain the best talent, the increasing number of workers entering the gig economy, the need to find new cost savings and work efficiencies, and the drive to find the work-life balance afforded by telecommuting.
 Already almost a quarter of the U.S. workforce is telecommuting occasionally or permanently, according to Global Workplace Analytics.

 Not surprisingly, innovative technology firms are leading the way in globally distributed teams.
 For example, Automattic, responsible for developing WordPress and other products, has a 400-person team distributed across 40 countries.
 “This has been amazing for the company in that we can attract and retain the best talent without them having to be in New York or San Francisco or one of the traditional tech centers,” says CEO Matt Mullenweg.